kkinnear/zprint/doc/reference.md

 Note that (for efficiency reasons) you can add only the string values of things to not justify to the set `:no-justify`.

+##### :max-gap  _number or nil_

+This provides another way to prevent justification of something that will "look bad".
+When `:max-gap` is non-nil, the longest and shortest of the things on the "left" will be compared, and the max-gap will be the difference (plus one for the space after).
+If this number is less than or equal to the configured `:max-gap`, then it will attempt to justify.
+Note that it must also pass the `:max-variance` check before it will successfully justify.

+The `:max-gap` is calculated after the `:no-justify` and `:ignore-for-variance` elements are removed.
+So if you want them included when calculating the `:max-gap`, you need to adjust these parameters as well.

 ## Configuring functions to make formatting changes based on content

 There are several places in the options map where user defined